 Pendulum Cove: Geothermal waters are found along the shoreline of this cove, named for observations made in 1829 by a British expedition.
 You may see yellow algae and boiled krill floating on the surface because of the scalding water!

-Penguin Island: Antarctica has two flowering plants, both of which you can find on Penguin Island: Deschampsia antarctica and Colobanthus quitensis.
+Penguin Island: Antarctica has two native flowering plants, both of which you can find on Penguin Island: Deschampsia antarctica and Colobanthus quitensis.
 Chinstrap penguins, fur seals and southern elephant seals use the island for breeding purposes.

 Rovert Point: A nice spot for Zodiac cruising, this point was known to sealers as early as 1820.
 Chinstrap penguins, kelp gulls and pintado petrels breed here, and whales may be seen in the surrounding waters.

-Telefon Bay: Your Expedition Team will be happy to point out that this is where the most recent evidence of volcanic eruption on Deception Island can be seen.
+Telefon Bay: Your expedition team will be happy to point out that this is where the most recent evidence of volcanic eruption on Deception Island can be seen.

-Turret Point: Chinstrap and Adélie penguin rookeries are found on this point, situated on the south coast of King George Island.
+Turret Point: Chinstrap and Adelie penguin rookeries are found on this point, situated on the south coast of King George Island.
 The beaches here are often crowded with southern elephant, fur and Weddell seals hauling out on the rocks.

-Yankee Harbour: Gentoo penguins have established a rookery at this harbor, situated on the southwest side of Greenwich Island.
+Yankee Harbour: Gentoo penguins have established a rookery at this harbour, situated on the southwest side of Greenwich Island.
 Here, you can see an abandoned Argentine refuge hut and a large glacier that stretches along the east and north sides of the bay.
-An abandoned sealing try pot is all that remains of the activity that brought men thousands of miles in tall ships to seek their fortune.
+An old sealing try pot is all that remains of the activity that brought men thousands of miles in tall ships to seek their fortune.